-The directors are committed to business integrity, transparency and professionalism in all their activities.
-As part of this commitment, the directors support the highest standards of corporate governance and the ongoing development of best practice.
+The directors are committed to business integrity, transparency and professionalism in all its activities.
+As part of this commitment, the directors supports the highest standards of corporate governance and the ongoing development of best practice.

-The municipal entity confirms and acknowledges its responsibility to total compliance with the Code of Corporate Practices and Conduct ("the Code") laid out in the King Report on Corporate Governance for South Africa 2009.
-The directors discuss the responsibilities of management in this respect at board meetings and monitor the municipal entity's compliance with the code on a three monthly basis.
+The municipal entity confirms and acknowledges its responsibility to total compliance with the Code of Corporate Practices and Conduct ("the Code") laid out in the King Report on Corporate Governance for South Africa 2002.
+The directors discuss the responsibilities of management in this respect, at Board meetings and monitor the municipal entity's compliance with the code on a three monthly basis.